microting/eform-sdk-dotnet/README.md

   - Visual Studio 2008
   - MS SQL Server Management Studio

-## Known bugs as of January 8th 2017
+## Known bugs as of February 8th 2017

   - The Core.TemplatFromXml(string xmlString) is not able to parse DataItems of the following types:
 	- Date